End-to-End Full-Page Optical Music Recognition for Pianoform Sheet Music: Training Methodology

-The second stage consists in teaching the \ac{SMT++} model to learn the reading order of a multi-system document, i.e. a full page music score.
-This stage is performed through an incremental curriculum learning, where the synthetic generator produces pages of increasing number of systems.
-The generator starts producing pages of two systems---as it already knows how to transcribe one---and it increases until a value of $n$ systems per page is reached, which is determined by the user.
-The number of systems per page increases when a specific number of samples $s$ has been fed into the model, which is also set up by the user.
-In order to avoid catastrophic forgetting, the generator does not focus on producing a specific number of systems, but randomly selects between the current page complexity and the previous ones during each stage.
-For example, in the third step, the model can produce pages up to three pianoform music systems, including documents with one and two systems.
-In this paper, we establish $n = 5$ and $s = 40.000$.
+This stage is conducted using an incremental approach, where the number of systems on the pages increases linearly over the training steps.
+The generator starts by producing pages with two systems, since the network is already familiar with transcribing single-system samples, and gradually increases until a value of $n$ systems per page is reached.
+The number of systems per page increases after a specified number of training steps $s$.
+To avoid catastrophic forgetting, the generator does not consistently produce pages with a fixed number of systems, but instead randomly selects a number of systems from a range between two (the lowest difficulty) and the upper value $n$.